0x29aNull/DarkVoid/DV-Episode3.md

 #### JellyFin

 In your browser navigate to ````http://IP:8096/````.
-You will be greeted with a Welcome page, Select your language and press "Next".
+You will be greeted with a Welcome page, select your language and press "Next".
 Setup a username and password in the next field.
-This will be what we will use to manage the JellyFin server with, You can add individual user accounts later.
+This will be what we will use to manage the JellyFin server with, you can add individual user accounts later.
 On the next page we're given the option to setup our media locations.
 If you have followed this tutorial exactly as I had set things up then /media will be your main folder.
 I create subfolders ````/media/movies```` and ````/media/shows````.
 After we've selected our appropriate media folders, Go on to the next, Select your language again and press